mempoolco/drafts/utxo-torrent/utxo-torrent.md

 }
 ```

-Regarding the distribution and seedng:
+Regarding the distribution and seeding:

 ```
 Needs 8 subsets = 160MB
 Shares 2:1 subsets = 320MB
 ```
-should be enable to validate the UTXO set and improve the privacy, compared to using a conventional utxo service or BIP37 bloom filter.
+should be enable to validate the UTXO set and improve the privacy, compared to using a conventional utxo indexing service or BIP37 bloom filter.

 Using a 8 over 1024 set means to discard 1016 scripts, leading to slow addresses generation.
 Even increasing the fragmentation to 200% or 1000% doesn't seems to improve this side.